alfie-ns/alfie-ns.github.io/scripts.md

 **the scripts.md page will do the following:**

-I use bash-scripts to automate nearly everything on my mac on my mac....
 - [ ] get picture of scripts on desktop
 - [ ] Get all bash scripts made on my mac
 - [ ] Make more python scripts
 - [ ] get all pygames from mac and dell
 - [ ] make more pygames

+# Bash Scripts
+I use bash-scripts to automate nearly everything on my mac, particularty for git and vscode...elaborate [ ]

+### clone-all.sh
 ```

 #!/bin/bash

 # Function to clone a repository